Glenn Ramsay

-Glenn Ramsay (born January 20, 1935 in Sault Ste.
+Glenn Ramsay (born January 20, 1935, in Sault Ste.
 Marie, Ontario) is a former professional ice hockey goaltender who played 19 seasons in the IHL (1956–74).
 Ramsay is a six-time winner of the James Norris Memorial Trophy, which was awarded by the IHL to the goaltender with the fewest goals allowed during the regular season.

-Ramsey played 945 regular season games and 63 playoff games in the IHL.
+Ramsay played 945 regular season games and 63 playoff games in the IHL.
 He also played 9 games in the AHL with the Springfield Indians during the 1965–66 AHL season.